-The Foundation reimbursed UND for salaries, building rent, aircraft rental, and goods and services under an operating agreement aggregating approximately \$1,157,489 in fiscal year 2005.
+The Aerospace Foundation reimbursed UND for salaries, building rent, aircraft rental, and goods and services under an operating agreement aggregating approximately \$1.6 million in fiscal year 2006.
 This operating agreement has no specific term and is intended to memorialize various operating agreements, rate structures, duties, and obligations each party has to the other.
-The Foundation also reimbursed UND for air service and hangar, CRJ, 360-degree tower, and aircraft rental of \$1,097,530.
+UND reimbursed the foundation for air service and hangar, CRJ, 360-degree tower, and aircraft rental of \$1.2 million.
 These expense reimbursements represent actual costs incurred.